March 19, 2020

 That’s because soap isn’t as effective in hard water.
 The soap reacts to the magnesium and calcium in hard water, preventing it from lathering properly — you’ll definitely notice this when washing your hair in a shower with hard water.

-Limescale — the dissolved minerals that builds up on appliances and looks ugly on faucets, tubs, tea kettles — can also hurt appliances.
+Limescale — the dissolved minerals that builds up on appliances and looks ugly on faucets, tubs, and tea kettles — can also hurt appliances.

 Soft water, on the other hand, is water with too few dissolved minerals, other than sodium, which is responsible for the salty and “flat” taste.

-In general, soft water makes for lousy drinking water, but much better water for cleaning and for your appliances.
+In general, soft water makes for lousy drinking water, but much better water for cleaning and your appliances.

 With softer water, soap will lather better and leave items cleaner:

-In addition to time, this can also save money, as less soap and detergents will be used.
-Energy bills are noticeably lower when in households with water softeners.
+In addition to time, this can also save money, as less soap and fewer detergents will be used.
+Energy bills are noticeably lower in households with water softeners.

 Since appliances have to work less hard, soft water can also prolong the life of washing machines, dishwashers, and water heaters.

 If your water is too hard, you can install a whole-home water filtration or conditioner to solve that problem.

 These systems remove enough minerals to make the water great for cleaning and your appliances, but still leave enough minerals for taste.